sahil-s-lab/portfolio/Field Sales KPI Dashboard Project/README.md

 ## 🧠 Key Insights

-- Field reps operating outside assigned territories were flagged.
+- Field reps operating outside assigned territories were flagged
-- "Door Knock" and "Face-to-Face" meetings were leading activity types among top performers.
+- "Door Knock" and "Face-to-Face" meetings were leading activity types among top performers
-- Some regions consistently underperformed on opportunity creation, suggesting a mismatch in territory coverage.
+- Some regions consistently underperformed on opportunity creation, suggesting a mismatch in territory coverage

 ---